-Hazardous Area Classification (Electrical Area Classification) is necessary to ensure equipment, both control and instrumentation, electrical, and mechanical, is properly specified for the hazardous zone in which the equipment will be used.
+Hazardous Area Classification (also known as Electrical Area Classification in the US) is necessary to ensure equipment, both control and instrumentation, electrical, and mechanical, is properly specified for the hazardous zone in which the equipment will be used.
 This is important to ensure that equipment does not present an ignition source which could otherwise result in a fire or explosion.

 Hazardous Area Schedule

 Hazardous areas are recorded in a suitable table / schedule format with all necessary parameters and variables associated with each leak source, line-by-line.
 The schedule is a 'living' document that is maintained over the life of the facility and it constitutes essential Process Safety Information.
 The schedule is then used to develop Hazardous Area Drawings (see below) which show the location, type, and extent of hazardous zones on the facility.
 The drawings are typically superimposed over a facility plot plan and can also be developed in elevation (side view) form.